Here is why you need an emergency fund –

 Typically, most people have emergency funds in place for possible financial emergencies like:

 - Unexpected home repairs

 - Vet bills

 - Recessions (you should always be prepared)

-A financial emergency is something that is of significant cost that wasn’t planned for… like a couple thousand dollar vet bill.
+A financial emergency is something that is of the significant cost that wasn’t planned for… like a couple of thousand dollar vet bill.

 An emergency fund is designed to counter those financial emergencies so that life doesn’t come to a screeching halt.
 An emergency fund is designed to allow someone who experiences a sudden financial need to simply deal with the issue at hand – not stress out about money.

 Mental clarity and peace of mind is the number one reason to have an emergency fund.
 But if you don’t have one, how do you go about starting your emergency fund?